timofeysie/pytorch_django_react/README.md

 I have implemented a [Django REST Framework API](https://www.django-rest-framework.org/) to expose the use of the model to create a more real-world example of using a [React](https://react.dev/) frontend deploy ML projects.
 This project is in a separate repo called [PyTorch Frontend](https://github.com/timofeysie/pytorch_frontend).

 This is just a basic demonstration deploying a pre-trained model for use on the web.
+For me, a full stack ML engineer is a role that needs to have an awareness of Data Science and the AI landscape, but doesn't have to be an expert in all the fields.

-This covers just some of the roles that I consider a fullstack ML engineer is responsible.
+This project covers just some of the roles that I consider a fullstack ML engineer may be responsible for.
 Things that could also be considered part of this role that I am not covering at the moment include:

-- Design AI models
+- Designing AI models
-- Data management
+- Data management and pipelines
 - Infrastructure and architecture
 - Testing and validation

-In the future I hope to also include demonstrations of these skills so stay tuned!
+In the future I hope to also include demonstrations of some of these skills so stay tuned!

 ## Library details